Fourier transform of the additive group in algebraically closed valued fields: Introduction

 \section{Introduction}

 The Hrushovski-Kazhdan integration theory~\cite{hrushovski:kazhdan:integration:vf} is a major development in the theory of motivic integration.
-The fundamental idea of the theory is to construct homomorphisms between various Grothendieck rings associated with the first-order theory $\ACVF$ of algebraically closed valued fields.
-The simplest of these constructions was presented in~\cite{yin:hk:part:1}.
-The homomorphism constructed there should not be called an integration but merely a Grothendieck homomorphism since it is a pure isomorphism invariant and is not measure-preserving.
-On the other hand, this construction serves as the template upon which suitable modifications and extensions may be carried out to achieve additional features, such as volume form and exponential.
-The case of volume form, that is, the measure-preserving homomorphisms, will be presented in~\cite{yin:hk:part:2}.
+The fundamental idea of the theory is to construct canonical homomorphisms between various Grothendieck rings associated with the first-order theory $\ACVF$ of algebraically closed valued fields.
+The simplest of these constructions are presented in~\cite{Yin:special:trans, Yin:int:acvf}.
 In this paper, based on the work and ideas in~\cite{hrushovski:kazhdan:integration:vf}, we demonstrate how to extend the construction to include parametrized exponential integrals, typically of the form

-where the restrictions on the definable functions $f$, $g$ are very natural.
+where the requirements on the definable functions $\bm f$, $\bm g$ are very natural.

 To describe in a few words how motivic integration is different from classical integration it seems best to begin by pointing out that the ring that provides values for integrals is not the real field but a Grothendieck ring.
 The latter is traditionally constructed from equivalence classes of algebraic varieties and, more generally in the model-theoretic setting, from equivalence classes of definable subsets.
-Topological tools that are essential to many classical constructions are no longer available; instead, since it was first introduced by M. Kontsevich in 1995, techniques from first-order model theory of definable sets underlie much of the development of this new kind of integration.
-In fact, at risk of being overly simple-minded, one may think of motivic integration as classical integration with the topological concepts of ``continuity'', ``convergence'', etc. replaced everywhere by the model-theoretic concept of ``definability''.
+Topological tools that are essential to many classical constructions are no longer available; instead, since it was first introduced by Maxim Kontsevich in 1995, techniques from first-order model theory of definable sets underlie much of the development of this new kind of integration.
+In fact, at risk of being overly simple-minded, one may think of motivic integration as classical integration with the topological concepts of ``continuity'', ``convergence'', etc.\ replaced everywhere by the model-theoretic concept of ``definability''.

 To be sure, the class of definable integrals is conceptually narrower than the class of integrals that can be more or less dealt with classically.
 However, there are many reasons why the motivic approach to integration will play an increasingly important role.
 We mention two here.